 - The use of a white-label payment gateway will solidify your relations with your merchants and put you in the position to meet their needs better.

 First things first, you need to know if you have the kind of business that can benefit from the white label payment provider.
 There are four kinds of resellers that will benefit from the white label model the most:

 - ISOs – Independent Sales Organizations

 - VARs - Value Added Resellers

-When opting for a white label payment service provider, work with someone having experience and a good track record of working with these business types.
+When opting for a white label payments provider, work with someone having experience and a good track record of working with these business types.

-Finding a Good Quality White Label Merchant Services Provider:
+Finding a Good Quality White Label Payment Services Provider:

 To get the most value out of your while label gateway experience, it is imperative that you work with the provider offering exactly what you need so you can meet and exceed the needs of your merchants.
 To find that kind of service provider, here are a few questions you should ask:

 - Will you get access to their support service, guides, and training materials?

 - Do they have an intuitive payment gateway platform?
 You don’t want something that’s buggy and complex.